RetroValou/Yokoi_Game_-_Watch_emulator_3ds/README.md

 The conversion code requires **Inkscape**, as MAME ROMs use the SVG vector format (not directly readable on the 3DS).
 Inkscape is used to convert these vector graphics into PNG images.

+# Known issues
+- Very imperfect sound / strange resonance on Game & Watch SM510 (e.g., Donkey Kong JR Widescreen)
+- Bug on some Game & Watch SM5A (sometimes freezes at the end of a game)

 # License
 Public Domain / Free to use
 No attribution required :)